hdShang/arxiv-daily/docs/cs-RO/2025-09-08/papers/250906951v2-f1-a-vision-language-action-model-bridging-understanding-and-generat.md

 ---
 layout: default
-title: F1: A Vision-Language-Action Model Bridging Understanding and Generation to Actions
+title: "F1: A Vision-Language-Action Model Bridging Understanding and Generation to Actions"
 ---

 # F1: A Vision-Language-Action Model Bridging Understanding and Generation to Actions